marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 ---

-When building software, I have often been faced with the debates on "Technical" projects vs "Business" projects, frame as follows:
+When building software, I have often been faced with the debates on "Technical" projects vs "Business" projects, described as follows:

-- **A business project** aim at increasing KPIs, grow revenue, improve user experience, offer new capabilities in the product.
-They are seen as bringing in value and very high priority.
+- **A business project** aims at increasing KPIs, grow revenue, improve user experience, offer new capabilities in the product.
+They are seen as bringing in value and are very high priority.
 - **A technical project** is driven by engineering and is often related to infrastructure changes, refactoring, adding tests, improving architecture, updating dependencies, framework changes and so on.
 They are seen as a cost and are often deprioritised.

 I disagree with this approach for many reasons, so let's get into it!